-During the reporting year SLCC continued to expand the use of the Tandberg video conferencing system with conferencing equipment installed in classrooms at all SLCC campuses.
-The Tandberg system allows SLCC to offer course sections in these locations with a minimum enrollment as low as a single student without incurring the cost of a full section instructor salary.
-Use of the Tandberg system allowed instruction in some classes to occur simultaneously at as many as five campuses.
+During the reporting year SLCC continued to expand the use of the video conferencing across all SLCC campuses.
+The Tandberg system allows SLCC to offer course sections in multiple locations with enrollments as low as a single student without incurring the cost of a full section instructor salary.
+Use of the Tandberg system allowed instruction in some classes to occur simultaneously at up to five campuses.

 In 2014, SLCC laid the groundwork for expanding distance learning offerings through staffing changes made in the college.
 A new position, Associate Vice Chancellor for Information and Instructional Technology, was created and filled to provide leadership to the college's efforts in this area.
-Further, an individual to direct the instructional technology areas of the college, with particular emphasis on distance education technology, is currently being sought.
+Further, an individual to direct the instructional technology areas of the college, with particular emphasis on distance education technology, was sought.
+A senior faculty member with expertise in distance education served as the college's distance education coordinator pending a full-time appointment to this position.

-Performance Objective 3: Element c.
+Element c.
 Increase research productivity especially in key economic development industries and technology transfer.

 While SLCC is not a research institution, it does seek to support Louisiana's key economic development industries as demand and opportunities present themselves in the Acadiana region.
 For example, in December 2010 the University of Louisiana at Lafayette and CLECO announced plans to build a research center focused on exploring renewable energy sources.
 In anticipation of the workforce needs of this center as well as production facilities that will result from the center's research, SLCC worked with ULL to launch the development of a program to provide the general and technical education that will be required of technicians working in these facilities.
-Enrollment in SLCC's Alternative Energy and Process Technology Program began in fall 2012 with a program offering certificate and technical diploma credentials.
-During the reporting year, credential options in this program were expanded to include an Associate of Science degree as well.